· Advertising ·

 He’s lived in Rome and Paris, where he went to mime school at L’École Internationale de Théâtre Jacques Lecoq.
 He spent a decade in London, U.K., often doing “terrible fringe theatre,” before he changed his career to sales and decided to further shake things up with a move to Madrid earlier this year.

-Starting a new life in Spain, Adams also launched his TikTok, Chrisinmadrid, where he shares his thoughts on Spanish culture (”Here, people walk down the road and they do not cede space.”) and gay life (“Now the people who are coupled up, who are happy, and normally quite hot, are shoving themselves back in the dating pool.
+Starting a new life in Spain, Christopher also launched his TikTok, Chrisinmadrid, where he shares his thoughts on Spanish culture (”Here, people walk down the road and they do not cede space.”) and gay life (“Now the people who are coupled up, who are happy, and normally quite hot, are shoving themselves back in the dating pool.
 Get out!
 Go home to your lovely boyfriend…and let the rest of us dregs try to sort it out between us.”).

 At 34, he took his first gay holiday in the gay resort town of Torremolinos: “I feel like I’m 13 again, on a package holiday with my parents, except I’m not with my parents, I’m with a lot of naked men instead.”